dlicudi/cv/docs/index.md

     - Developed system to manage On Call and NOC Shifts online (gained experience using frameworks iUI, iWebkit and jQTouch for better mobile experience).

 ### :material-account: GibNet Ltd, Gibraltar
+*Initially allocated responsibilities for Helpdesk support for GibNet customers, Desktop support and system administration.
+My role was later expanded to focus more on system administration and programming with emphasis on improving server infrastructure (using mod_security and scripts to monitor for vulnerable code hosting internally and by customers) and implementing more resilient services (implementing master/slave MySQL servers, paired servers for RADIUS/DNS/SMTP, and active backup servers for immediate recovery).*

 - **Position**: Systems Administrator
 - **Duration**: 2005 - 2010

-Initially allocated responsibilities for Helpdesk support for GibNet customers, Desktop support and system administration.
-My role was later expanded to focus more on system administration and programming with emphasis on improving server infrastructure (using mod_security and scripts to monitor for vulnerable code hosting internally and by customers) and implementing more resilient services (implementing master/slave MySQL servers, paired servers for RADIUS/DNS/SMTP, and active backup servers for immediate recovery).

 !!! note "Key Achievements"
     - **PHP**/**MySQL** based Gibraltar .GI Registry (**WHOIS**, online application forms, integrated **billing** and payment gateway integration).